 7.2.1 General

 This clause describes the procedure for communications between UAVs within a geographical area.
+The geographical area is from the perspective of the UAV initiating the communication with other UAVs.

 The following transport mechanisms can be supported for communications between UAVs within a geographical area: